tenox7/wfm/README.md

 ## Installation
-WFM binary is self contained including all icons/images.
+WFM binary is self-contained including all icons/images.
 You only need to copy the compiled wfm binary (with any name) to your cgi execution directory, usually cgi-bin.
 Include a config file of the same name as the binary file plus .cfg extension.
 Example: